Michael Meadowcroft: Post-Parliamentary career

-Meadowcroft was a trustee of the Community Development Trust 1986-96 and chaired the Electoral Reform Society 1989 to 1993.
-He is a member of the Society's governing council.
+Meadowcroft was a trustee of the Community Development Trust from 1986 to 1996 and chaired the Electoral Reform Society from 1989 to 1993.
+He was a member of the society's governing council.

-Meadowcroft was on the team to discuss the Liberal Party's merger with the Social Democratic Party in 1988.
+He was on the team to discuss the Liberal Party's merger with the Social Democratic Party in 1988.
 He was the first of several Liberals to walk out of the negotiations, citing the commitment to NATO in the constitutional preamble for the merged party.
 He argued for a "No" vote to the merger at the special Liberal Assembly in Blackpool, but the vote went in favour of merger by 2099 votes to 385, with 23 abstentions.
 He briefly stayed with the Social and Liberal Democrats (the name was later shortened to the 'Liberal Democrats') to support Alan Beith's candidacy for leader.
 After Beith was defeated by Paddy Ashdown, Meadowcroft became a co-founder and the first leader of the continuing Liberal Party, which attracted some liberals disillusioned with the political and financial problems of the Social and Liberal Democrats.

-Returning to local politics, he stood to be elected once again to Leeds City Council and contested Bramley ward in the 1990 and 1991 elections.
+Returning to local politics, he unsuccessfully stood to be elected once again to Leeds City Council, contesting the Bramley ward in the 1990 and 1991 elections.

 Meadowcroft stood against John Battle again in Leeds West in 1992 as the Liberal Party candidate.
-He finished in fourth place, behind Battle, Paul Bartlett of the Conservative Party and Liberal Democrat candidate Viscount Morpeth.
+He finished in fourth place of six candidates, with 3,980 votes (8.3%), behind Battle, Paul Bartlett of the Conservative Party and Liberal Democrat candidate Viscount Morpeth.

 On 5 October 2007, it was announced that Meadowcroft had joined the Liberal Democrats, citing the party's opposition to the Iraq War, its rejection of the identity cards policy and their commitment to a united Europe.
 He defended the Conservative–Liberal Democrat coalition agreement in 2010, saying that Labour had refused to negotiate with them, and that the deal with the Conservatives won concessions on electoral reform and civil liberties.

 Meadowcroft was one of the few senior Liberal Democrats to defend Bradford East MP David Ward, who was expelled from the party in 2017 over comments critical of Israel and Zionism.